Advocate general (European Union): Composition

 Currently, according to the provisions in Article 19 of the Treaty of the European Union (TEU) and Article 252 of the Treaty on the Functioning of the European Union (TFEU), the European Court of Justice, apart from 27 judges (one for every member state), also has eleven advocates general.
 The European Council, acting unanimously, may increase this number if requested so by the ECJ.

 When the Court of Justice was formed, it was decided to appoint two advocates general, one from Germany and the other from France.
 The United Kingdom and Italy joined in 1973, Spain followed in 1995 and Poland did so in 2013.
 Because the UK left the European Union in 2020, there are now five member states (the most populated ones) entitled to appoint their own advocates general.
 Other member states appoint advocates general on a rotational basis (one in 1981–1986, two in 1986–1995, four in 1995–2000, three in 2000–2015, five in 2015–2020 and six since 2020).
 Each advocate general serves a six-year term, may be reappointed and, barring disciplinary removal or resignation, is not removable during the term; however, given the rotational nature of the appointments from countries without a permanent member, these extensions are effectively limited to the five countries that may send their own advocates general.
 If the position is vacated before the end of the term, a replacement is appointed for the remainder of the term, usually from the same country.
+An advocate general may be removed prematurely if the Member State which appointed him or her withdraws from the EU.

 Since 1974, the first advocate general has been elected from those serving in such capacity.
 Since 1979, they are in charge of distributing the cases among fellow advocates general.
 For three decades after its creation, the position was rotated between each of the advocates general, but Melchior Wathelet was the first person to have been elected more than two times and the first to have served consecutive terms.
 In November 2019, the rules of procedure were changed so that the terms were increased to three years.
 The first election under the new rules happened in October 2021, when Maciej Szpunar, who had already been serving in that position for three years, was elected to serve for another three years.
 The first advocate general, however, is not above the other advocates general and is in most regards in the same position as their ten other colleagues.